Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Method

 \textbf{Action Decoder with Keypose Imagining.} At each timestep $t$, the action decoder $\psi_\theta$ receives the observation

-where $I_t = \{I_t^{\text{front}}, I_t^{\text{wrist}}\}$ denotes multi-view visual inputs, $p_t$ represents robot proprioception, and $L$ is the high-level language instruction describing the current task.
+where $I_t = \{I_t^{\text{front}}, I_t^{\text{wrist}}\}$ denotes multi-view visual inputs, $p_t$ represents robot proprioception, and $L_s$ is the language instruction describing the current sub-task.
 In addition, the skill sampler provides the skill abstraction $z_q$ corresponding to the current sub-trajectory $\tau_i$ (~\cref{fig: main figure}, right).

 To inject skill information into the observation stream, we employ a cross-attention based action decoder $\psi_\theta$.
-The cross-attention module treats the skill abstractions as keys and values, while the observation components $I_t$, $p_t$, and $L$ serve as the queries.
+The cross-attention module treats the skill abstractions as keys and values, while the observation components $I_t$, $p_t$, and $L_s$ serve as the queries.
 Compared with self-attention over the concatenated tokens, this design both reduces computational cost and explicitly amplifies the influence of skill latents on action generation.
-Following ~\citet{zhao2023learning}, the decoder $\psi_\theta$ further performs cross-attention between fixed sinusoidal positional encodings and the fused observation features to model temporal dependencies.
+Following ~\cite{zhao2023learning}, the decoder $\psi_\theta$ further performs cross-attention between fixed sinusoidal positional encodings and the fused observation features to model temporal dependencies.
 Given the skill abstraction $z_q$ of a sub-trajectory $\tau_i$ and the current observation $O_t$, the action decoder predicts the future action chunk:

 with reconstruction loss $\mathcal{L}_a$:

 Thus, the total loss $\mathcal{L}$ can be written as a sum of VQ-VAE loss $\mathcal{L}_{\text{VQ}}$, reconstruction loss $\mathcal{L}_a$ and the contrastive loss $\mathcal{L}_{\text{contrast}}$: